ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_logstash_dedicated_input/guide.en-gb.md

 ### What is Logstash

-Logstash is a data processing pipeline that allows you to receive information from several sources, transforming them if necessary before sending to a variety of softwares.
+Logstash is a data processing pipeline that allows you to receive information from several sources, transforming it if necessary before sending it to a variety of softwares.
 In the configuration file there are three main parts to configure:

 - The Input part: details where your logs come from.
 For instance, some inputs may wait for logs and in some cases inputs are able to fetch them from a database.
 - The Filter part: details how Logstash should parse and transform your logs messages.